≠eneric2g

 Ficus sylvestris Risso

-Ficus carica L. is the accepted name.
-Plants of the Wrld Online
+Ficus carica L. is the accepted species.
+KEW: Plants of the World Online

 Other vernacular names